inseri-swiss/inseri-core-wp/docs/blocks/cytoscape.md

 It displays graphs using inputs from another blocks using [Cytoscape.js](https://js.cytoscape.org/).

+## Output

+Selected node or edge as JSON.

 ## Input

 The input corresponds to the `elements` objects from [Cytoscape.js - Elements JSON](https://js.cytoscape.org/#notation/elements-json).
 Next we provide the `nodes` and `edges` groups that are automatically inferred: